eyedol/kasahorow-Keyboard-For-Android/README.md

 `./gradlew build`

 This should build a signed and an aligned apk for distribution.
 This project has been configured so the private key and credentials are read from `gradle.properties` file.
-For a successful release build make sure you've the properties below defined in your `gradle.properties` file and your private key is in the root directory of the project.
-It should be named `release.keystore`
+For a successful release build make sure you've the properties below defined in your `gradle.properties` file.
+Place your `gradle.properties` file in the root directory of your project.
+Also ensure that your private key is placed in the `kasahorow-Android-Keyboard` directory.
+Your private key should be explicitly named `release.keystore`.

 **gradle.properties**
 ```